Introduction to cloud recognition APIs

 - apiKey

-- signature (request signature, token authentication method is optional)
+- signature (request signature, token authentication is optional)

 API documentation no longer describes common parameters for authentication